 And like the AT-LP5, the LP5X is an absolute doddle to set up.
 It comes with phono connections (complete with ground cable) and a USB cable.
 The headshell affixes in seconds, the platter and slipmat slide on easily, and the dust cover is simple to attach.
 All you need to do is set the tracking weight – somewhere between 1.75g and 2g should do it – and you’re ready to play.

-Performance – Impressive for the price
+Audio Technica AT-LP5X performance – Impressive for the price

 The Audio Technica AT-LP5X sounds very reminiscent of the AT-LP5 – and that’s almost an entirely positive thing.